altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~Martha saw the scene before her enveloped in shadow~ "She's fine to hear."
 *Flanagan nodded and moved to the couch again.*
-"Has he delt with anything like this?"
+"Has he dealt with anything like this?"
 ~Martha asked and Rossin repeated.~
 "Shadows of shadows...
 long ago..."